 Should I contact or pay BC Services?

-The best way to go about handling a debt collector is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like BC Services for millions of clients nationwide.
+The most effective way to deal with BC Services is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like BC Services on behalf of their clients.

 Will BC Services sue me or garnish my wages?

-In their attempt to collect a debt, a collection agency may resort to litigation.
-However, if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account and possibly remove it from your credit report.
+It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
+They help you dispute the BC Services debt with the credit bureaus and possibly remove it from your credit report.
 It’s also quite possible that you will never hear from or have to deal with BC Services again.

 BC Services, Inc. Complaints